Various Specialties of Edo Districts

 Schaap: 8.1

-Beauty: Waitress at the tea shop at Kameido-Tenmangu Shrine is stirring the fire with a bamboo tube
+Beauty: Waitress at the tea shop at Kameido-Tenmangu Shrine stirring the fire and blowing on the coals through a bamboo tube

 Schaap: 8.2